Maxtoshie/maxtoshie/README.md

 ## **Low-Level & Blockchain Engineering | Embedded Systems | dApps**

-I'm a Student Software Engineer at the African Leadership University (ALU) in Rwanda.
-Getting my hands dirty through low-level programming in C while building embedded systems and dApps, while learning how to contribute to Bitcoin's open source.
-You'll find me splitting my time between **Kigali** and **Nairobi**.
+Student Software Engineer at ALU in Rwanda, diving into low-level programming in C to build embedded systems and dApps, while learning to contribute to Bitcoin open source.
+Splitting my time between Kigali and Nairobi.

 ---